-Updated January 7th: Dates subject to change (unless past!)
+Updated March 30th: Dates subject to change (unless past!)
+Links are to specific issues’ blog pages.

 Vimy Ridge, the Halifax Explosion and the 100th anniversaries of the NHL and the Toronto Maple Leafs are part of Canada Post’s stamp program for 2017